Affordable Housing Sales Program

 Waiting List – Maintenance and Updating

-Princeton Affordable Housing maintains a waiting list that includes sufficient information about each application to enable Princeton Affordable Housing to process applications when vacancies arise.
+Princeton Affordable Housing maintains a waiting list that includes sufficient information about each affordable unit.
+The applicant is responsible to contact our office to make any updates or changes to their application.
 The following information will be included:

 - Number of persons in household